Em-Arce/Em-Arce/README.md

 ### Hi there 👋 I am Em.

-🧑‍💻 Aspiring Software Engineer.
+🧑‍💻 Junior Backend Developer (Ruby on Rails).

 📝 I’m currently learning Web Development using Ruby on Rails at Avion School.

-😃 I’m looking for help in Javascript, Ruby, Ruby on Rails and best practices in web development.
+😃 I’m looking for help in Ruby, Ruby on Rails and best practices in API development.

 ⚡ Fun fact: I can wake myself up from an impending nightmare.